 It was very special spending two days on the road with you, it makes it easier knowing you experienced our challenges.
 You and I laughed, shared the magnificent forests, the ancient Roman stone paths, we found a peaceful respite along the streams and could rest in the shade of the ancient Plane trees.
 The small plots of land and the ancient farming methods we marveled at and how wide the smile of every farmer you greeted and waved at.
 They could hear you are a linguist, master of Spanish.
 With a twinkle in your eye, and patient demeanour strangers felt like friends.

-Lise and I are privileged to have you with us.
-We experience a calmness with you which makes us confident to explore.
+Lise and I are privileged to have had you with us.
+We experience a calmness with you which made us confident to explore.
 When I watch you and Lise enjoying yourselves, having that extra one for the road, when she laughs with such abandon at your jokes and wild stories I’m grateful that you could, for a very short spell, be the “father” she so needed.
 The one who encouraged her, believed in her, trusted her and loved her unconditionally.
-The example you set and the respect, love, loyalty, deep admiration and pride you have for all the women in your life especially your Mom, Anna, your sisters, daughters-in-law, granddaughters, Lise and me is commendable and it's her yardstick and enables her to measure the men in her life by it.
-With you she can have fun, dance, laugh and be ridiculous.
+The example you set and the respect, love, loyalty, deep admiration and pride you have for all the women in your life especially your Mom, Anna, your sisters, daughters-in-law, granddaughters, is commendable and it's Lise's yardstick and enables her to measure the men in her life by it.
+With you she can fly.
 She has an opinion and you respect it.

 Who could’ve thought a measly prawn would send your journey into a tailspin?
 That’s the unpredictability of life.
 We were once again reminded of our frailty as you suffered for a week, making us more determined to enjoy and make the absolute most of the time we had together.